Fukuoka rewards travelers with souvenirs that are easy to pack, easy to share, and genuinely beloved at home.

 Quick Picks: Fukuoka Souvenirs by Group Size

-- Group of 8 (small office, extended family): One box of Hakata Torimon (12 pieces, ¥2,200) or two boxes of Hiyoko (8 pieces each).
+- For a larger group (small office, extended family): One box of Hakata Torimon (12 pieces, ¥2,200) or two boxes of Hiyoko (8 pieces each).
 Both come individually wrapped with 14+ days shelf life.

 - Group of 10–20 (large office, classroom): Menbei (32-piece variety pack, ~¥1,400) — light, crunchy, individually wrapped, and the spicy mentaiko flavor is a conversation starter.